-The first (P1) and second (P2) priority drivers shall start the first section of the rally in the order of the provisional classification of the World Rally Championship for Drivers for the current year.
+On asphalt rallies, P1 and P2 drivers shall start the first section of the rally in the order of the provisional classification of the World Rally Championship for Drivers for the current year.
 For the first round of the Championship, the start order shall be that of the final classification of the previous year.
 The FIA shall decide the order of drivers who have not been classified in the previous World Rally Championship for Drivers.

-44.3.2 Priority 3 drivers
+45.3.2 P3 drivers

-The third priority (P3) drivers shall start the first section of the rally in the order of the provisional classification of their respective Championships for the current year.
+P3 drivers shall start the first section of the rally in the order of the provisional classification of their respective Championships for the current year.
 For the first round of the Championship, the start order shall be that of the final classification of the previous year.
 The FIA shall decide the order of drivers who have not been classified in the previous year.

-44.3.3 Other drivers
+45.3.3 Other drivers